Bhavesh2302/Dot-and-key-project-unit-4/README.md

 - Use of GitHub to collaborate.
 - Insight into how Pages are actually built by ReactJs.
 - Learned Routing.
-- Building a website using HTML, CSS, Javascript(Local Storage), Bootstrap, ReactJs.
+- Building a website using HTML, CSS, Javascript(Local Storage), Bootstrap, React Js.
 - How to read and understand colleague's code efficiently.